 We use Google Analytics for reports on website traffic.
 Some information about the browsing of this website is logged (such as the location of the browser’s Internet service provider, type of operating system used, length of time users view certain pages and the like).
 Those logged details are aggregated into reports with averages and proportions for use to improve the design of user experiences.
 Even if it was practical to do so, we do not analyse logs on an individual basis.

 This website may offer Cookies which your computer can download or reject (depending on your browser settings).
 Cookies are tiny files to allow web pages to respond to you more as an individual according to your preferences or other information specific to you.

-We are onboard with the Information Privacy Principles (found in the Information Privacy Act 2009) and although we are not bound to follow the Australian Privacy Principles (found in the Privacy Act 1988) in so far as they are relevant we generally apply those principles and best practices too.
+We are onboard with the Information Privacy Principles (found in the Information Privacy Act 2009) and although we are mostly not bound to follow the Australian Privacy Principles (found in the Privacy Act 1988) or the EU’s General Data Protection Regulations, in so far as they are relevant, we generally apply those principles and best practices too.

 If you have any questions, want to complain, or correct any information we may hold about you, please contact us.